 What is the difference between median and average rent?

-If you're new to an area or looking for tenants to lease your out-of-town rental property; you may want to default to a rent rate at either the median or average rent and see if you attract applicants.
+If you're unsure of how your property compares to the mayou may want to default to a rent rate at either the median or average rent and see if you attract applicants.
 But when choosing either median or average as your point of reference, what's the difference?

 The median rent falls dead in the middle of the range.
 50% of area rents are higher, and 50% are lower.
 For our example, we want to determine the right rent for a 2-bedroom, 1-bath unit at 31 Santa Rosa Avenue.
 Rentometer tells us that the current median rent is $2,829 per month, while the area's average rent is $2,866, slightly higher than the 50% rate.